Jorgen Thalbitzer: Royal Air Force Service

 Thalbitzer learnt to fly and qualified for a private pilots licence at the age of eighteen.

 Following the German invasion of Denmark in April 1940, Thalbitzer escaped to England; he left Denmark on 26 December 1940 and travelled via Istanbul, Cyprus, Suez and Cape Town.
 He was accompanied by Sigfred Johannes Christophersen, who was later to become a British agent in Denmark before being killed in 1943.

 He was commissioned into the Royal Air Force on 28 October 1941 as a Pilot Officer and trained to fly Hurricanes.

 He first served with 32 Squadron, before being re-trained to fly Spitfires and joining 234 Squadron at Tangmere.

 During 1941 and 1942 a group of Danish businessmen living in England collected £38,000 among themselves.
 This sum was used to purchase three Spitfires.
-The money was handed over to Winston Churchill by a group of Danish pilots, including Thalbitzer, on 9 April 1942.
+The money was given to Winston Churchill by a group of Danish pilots, including Thalbitzer, on 9 April 1942.
 One of the aircraft bought with the money, serial BL855 (named Niels Ebbesen), was later flown by Thalbitzer.